dijorajsenroy/dsa-python/README.md

 The files are all in .py files, all codes are python implementations in form of functions.
 To describe what the function does please add a docstring above it, briefly describing the implementation of the algorithm.
 If the algorithm is taken from a particular source, like Hackerrank or Leetcode, mention that as well.

+- Cpp
+  - Contains different data structures and algorithms implemented in C++.
+Contents are as per the name of the file.

 - Math and Bits
   - For popular named algorithms add the code in Useful_Named_Algorithms.py.
   - For Bit Maniplation problems add the code in Bit_Manipulation.py.